The harbour of Ravenna is the only commercial harbour of Emilia-Romagna and one of the major harbours of the Adriatic sea for freight trade.

 Today SAPIR is the main Terminal Operator of the harbour of Ravenna and one of the largest ones in Italy.

-It manages a 520,000 m2 area and relies on 1,700 m of docks with a 10,50 m water depth, linked to the railway network and equipped with eight harbour cranes capable of handling heavy lift cargo up to 280 tons.
+It manages a 520,000 m2 area and relies on 1,700 m of docks with a 10,50 m water depth, linked to the railway network and equipped with seven harbour cranes capable of handling heavy lift cargo up to 280 tons.

 The operational area includes about 67,000 m2 of warehouses, 34,000 m2 of indoor areas and 107,000 m2 of yards for goods storage and a tank farm having a 85,000 m3 storage capacity.